ripred/Profiler/README.md

     delay(1000);
 }

-// Example function that will be profiled without debug pin output, but including the function name:
+// Example function that will be profiled without debug pin output, but
+// including the function name in the output:
 //
 void baz() {
     profiler_t profiler(